-Dietitians work in the Health Services Executive (HSE), private practice, consultancy, industry, education, research, sport, media, public relations, publishing, government and Non- Government Organisations (NGOs).
+Dietitians work in a number of different specialities: the Health Services Executive (HSE), private practice, consultancy, industry, education, research, sport, media, public relations, publishing, Government and Non- Government Organisations (NGOs).
 Dietitians advise and influence food and health policy across the spectrum from government, to local communities and individuals.

 In the clinical setting, Dietitians:

-- Treat patients, in the hospital, community or private clinic setting, using their knowledge of the medical condition involved and the application of nutrition in the prevention, treatment of management of the condition.
+- Treat patients using their knowledge of the medical condition involved and the application of nutrition in the prevention, treatment and management of the condition.

 - Work with medical teams to ensure appropriate use of blood tests in the nutritional management of patients as well as the appropriate usage of nutritional supplements.
-They also advise on drug nutrient interaction to avoid deleterious side effects.
+They also advise on drug nutrient interaction to avoid potentially damaging side effects.

 - Advise on appropriate nutrition interventions based upon evidence and careful medical, dietary and lifestyle histories.